Kate Brooke: Early life and education

-Kate is the daughter of Timothy Mark Sergison-Brooke, scion of the Viscounts Brookeborough, and Mary Anne Hare, daughter of the first Viscount Blakenham.
-She has an elder brother.
-The Brookes are a prominent Anglo-Irish family, descending from Basil Stanlake Brooke, the third Prime Minister of Northern Ireland, that settled in Northern Ireland before the Plantation of Ulster.
-She’s the granddaughter of John Hugh Hare and the great-great granddaughter of Bertram Sergison-Brooke.
+Brooke is the daughter of Timothy Mark Sergison-Brooke and Mary Anne Hare.
+She’s the granddaughter of John Hugh Hare, the first Viscount Blakenham, and Bertram Sergison-Brooke.
+The Brookes are a prominent Anglo-Irish family, descending from the English Army captain Basil Brooke, that settled in Northern Ireland before the Plantation of Ulster.

-Kate attended University of Oxford, England, and graduated with a degree in English studies, following which she enrolled in L'École Internationale de Théâtre Jacques Lecoq, Paris.
+Brooke attended the University of Oxford, England, and graduated with a degree in English studies, following which she enrolled in L'École Internationale de Théâtre Jacques Lecoq, Paris.
 Before becoming a television writer, she set up her own theatre group in England.